darrinholst/sass-java/README.md

         </init-param>
     </filter>

 With this configuration the filter will check a system property or environment variable called RUNTIME_ENVIRONMENT and only run the sass compilation if that value is equal to local

+See the [compass config documentation](http://compass-style.org/help/tutorials/configuration-reference/) to find out about all the wonderful things you can put in `config.rb`.
+For those config options that reference a file or directory, the working directory that compass will be executed in is the directory that contains `config.rb`.

 ##Try it out
 1. git clone https://github.com/darrinholst/sass-java.git